fusion-energy/openmc_geometry_plot/README.md

 Create axis slice plots of OpenMC geomtry:
   - Interactive plots with hovertext :speech_balloon:
-  - Specifiy the zoom :mag:
+  - Specify the zoom :mag:
   - Color by materials or cells :art:
   - Outline by materials or cells :pencil2:
-  - Switch ploting backends between 📉 MatPlotLib and 📈 Plotly
+  - Switch plotting backends between 📉 MatPlotLib and 📈 Plotly

 This package is deployed on [xsplot.com](https://www.xsplot.com) as part of the ```openmc_plot``` suite of plotting apps